 "Providing accommodations do not compromise the essential elements of a course or curriculum; nor do they weaken the academic standards or integrity of a course.
-Accommodations simply provide an alternative way to accomplish the course

 14 In the ADA and Section 504, the word modification is synonymous with accommodation.

 15 Quoted from a summary of a case judgement provided by the Office of Civil Rights, Philadelphia, PA, August 30, 2016.